JessusTM/CuentasYa/README.md

 ![Persona 2](Documents/Personas/UX-Persona-Tereza.png)
 ![Persona 3](Documents/Personas/UX-Persona-Carmen.png)

-#### 3.2.
+##### 3.2.
 Scope Plane

 _"Strategy becomes scope when you translate user needs and product objectives into specific requirements for what content and functionality the product will offer to users."_ (Garrett, 2011)

-In the scope plane, to understand what we are building, we study the competitors present in the market, identifing their best features and what makes them good, and their worst features to not replicate them.
+In the scope plane, to understand what we are building, we study the competitors present in the market, identifying their best features and what makes them good, and their worst features to not replicate them.

+###### 3.2.1 Benchmark
-To do this, based in the information recopilated in the **strategy plane**, we develop a benchmarking that comparates the most famous competitors and their funcionalities, selecting the best funcionalities that can match with the problems that we try to solve, adding others that can work and help in our domain problem.
+To do this, based in the information collected in the **strategy plane**, we develop a benchmarking that compare the most famous competitors and their functionalities, selecting the best functionalities that can match with the problems that we try to solve, adding others that can work and help in our domain problem.

 > Benchmarking is defined as the process of measuring products, services, and processes against those of organizations known to be leaders in one or more aspects of their operations.
 (American Society for Quality, n.d.)